Job Costing Software for Small Contractors

 - Whether the material cost is still within the estimate.

-This is where purchase orders become part of job costing.
+This is exactly where purchase orders become part of job costing.

 Purchase orders